 - See “High School Planner” for a list of required courses on Cal State Apply.

-- Application requires self-reporting SAT or ACT scores.
+- Application does not require self-reporting SAT or ACT scores for **CLASS of 2021**

 - CSU does NOT require SAT Writing or ACT Writing scores.